A1 REAL ESTATE

 2.Buying and selling in France

-> Passport (original and copy);
+• Passport (original and copy)

-> Bank account opened in France;
+• Bank account opened in France

-> Copy of the birth certificate;
+• Copy of your birth certificate

-> Copy of marriage certificate/divorce certificate (if applicable);
+• Copy of marriage certificate/divorce certificate (if applicable)

-> Evidence of sources of funding;
+• Proof of sources of funding

 3. Visa and residence permit

-> European Travel Insurance;
+• European Travel Insurance

-> Mention of the place of stay;
+• Mention of the place of stay

-> If you indicate that you are coming as a tourist, you will have to pay for a return ticket dated less than 90 days before your arrival;
+• If you indicate that you are coming as a tourist, you will have to pay for a return ticket dated less than 90 days before your arrival

-> If you do not have a return ticket dated less than 90 days before your arrival, you will need to present a visa.
+• If you do not have a return ticket dated less than 90 days before your arrival, you will need to present a visa

-The residence permit is like an identity card of a foreigner in the country.
-When you go to the French consulate to receive your visa, you will also receive the OFII (French Office for Immigration and Integration) form, which must be kept with the utmost care as you will need it to obtain your residence permit.
+• The residence permit is like an identity card of a foreigner in the country.
+When you go to the French consulate to receive your visa, you will also receive the OFII (French Office for Immigration and Integration) form, which must be kept with utmost care as you will need it to obtain your residence permit.

 4. Where to live in Paris?